Xanthoparmelia neowyomingica

 Xanthoparmelia neowyomingica is a rock shield lichen which belongs to the Xanthoparmelia genus.
-The lichen is uncommon and is listed as endangered by the Nature Conservatory.
+It is uncommon, and is listed as endangered by the Nature Conservatory.

 Description

-Grows on soil with firm lobes that are 3–4 cm in diameter and yellowish green in color.
-Lobes are approximately 0.8–2 mm wide and are convoluted and branched at the tips.
-Moderately to densely packed pale brown rhizines on the underside that are 0.5–1.0 mm long.
+This lichen grows on soil.
+It has firm lobes that are 3–4 cm in diameter and yellowish green in color.
+Lobes are approximately 0.8–2 mm wide, and are convoluted and branched at the tips.
+It has moderately to densely packed pale brown rhizines on the underside that are 0.5–1.0 mm long.

 Habitat and range

-Found in the North American southwest including the US states of Montana, Colorado, and Wyoming.
+It is found in the North American southwest, including the US states of Montana, Colorado, and Wyoming.